voschezang/coding-handbook/collaboration/team-performance.md

 <img src="../img/growth-and-value.png" alt="growth-and-value" style="height:16em;" />

+Theoretically value can grow indefinitely.
+In practice growth accelerates and then slows down.

 ## Succes

+> Performance is not about metrics.

+While it is useful to find metrics that correlate with succes, metrics are never the goal.

+> Succes is in the past.

+Past succes can be measurable.
+Succes in the current moment is a prediction (estimation)

 The strongest signal is when you can feel that the team is happy or productive.
 Note that a team can function well, despite a difficult environment.
 Some major signals are: